Tempe Public Library

 Accommodation or Language Interpretation Requests

-Disability accommodation or language interpretation requests require at least two weeks advance notice by requesting at time of scheduling appointment or by contacting us at 480.858.2300.
+Disability accommodation or language interpretation requests require at least two weeks advance notice by requesting at time of scheduling appointment or by contacting us at 480-858-2300.

 Need more info?

-Visit our frequently asked questions page.
+Visit the VITA tax site's frequently asked questions page.

 Voting